alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 ## Runtime semantics and limitations

-This `IO<T>` is intentionally small: it is synchronous, cold, non-memoized, and opaque.
-Nothing happens until `Run()`. `Run()` executes on the current thread, every call starts the computation again, exceptions propagate normally, and captured mutable state is observed at run time.

-C# does not enforce purity or effect discipline.
-The type cannot prevent a supposedly pure `Map` function from performing I/O, or prevent an `IO`-returning helper from doing work before it constructs the `IO`.
-The implementation is not stack-safe for very deep composition chains and provides no built-in cancellation, asynchronous execution, resource safety, retry, memoization, rollback, or exactly-once guarantee.
+This `IO<T>` is a tiny teaching model, not a recommendation for idiomatic C# application structure.
+It is synchronous, cold, opaque, and non-memoized: nothing happens until `Run()`, and each call to `Run()` starts the computation again on the current thread.
+Exceptions propagate normally, captured mutable state is observed at run time, and C# does not enforce purity.
+It is also not stack-safe for very deep chains and provides no built-in cancellation, resource safety, retry, rollback, or async execution; in normal .NET code, asynchronous I/O is usually represented with `Task` or `Task<T>`.

-Production .NET I/O is commonly asynchronous and represented by `Task` or `Task<T>`, but those types have different execution semantics.
-Under the [Task-based Asynchronous Pattern](https://learn.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap), methods return active tasks rather than cold tasks waiting for an explicit `Run()`.
-A cold asynchronous analogue of this teaching type would defer creation of the task, for example behind a `Func<CancellationToken, Task<T>>`, and would need additional design for cancellation and resource management.

 ## Conclusion